SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/1047#0](https://judge.softuni.org/Contests/Practice/Index/1047#0).

-## Reading of a sequence of numbers
+## Reading a Sequence of Numbers

-When we want to read **several numbers from the console**, if they are given **each on a new line**, we read them one by one like so:
+When we want to read **several numbers from the console**, if they are given **each on a new line**, we read them sequentially like this:
 ```python
 num1 = input()
 num2 = input()